 Let me start by saying that I would consider myself somewhat of a dessert connoisseur.
 The Google definition precisely states that I am thus claiming myself to be “an expert judge in matters of taste”.
 Sold.
-I’ll take (and give myself) that title any day.
+I’ll take that title any day.

 As someone who not only eats dessert first, but also frequently skips the main meal altogether, I’ve tried, tasted and triple tasted almost every dessert you could imagine whilst on my travels throughout the world.

 Typically the French are attributed for being the pioneers in dessert culture, especially given their strong pastry-focused culinary experts.
 I’ve gotta say, I support that claim entirely.
 However whilst I support the idea that the French are responsible for some of the world’s most memorable flavours combinations, I would also say that many of the best desserts I have tried and tested (a few hundred times over) are from all over.

 Here’s my entirely personally endorsed list of my all time favourite desserts around the world and matching recipes for you to make them at home!

 The Best Desserts in the world

 Of all the best desserts in the world, this is hands down my favourite.
 Here in Australia, Sticky Date Pudding is a staple on many restaurant dessert menus.
 In Britain, the dessert is more commonly known as “Sticky Toffee Pudding”, though essentially, these desserts are one in the same.
 My tastebuds are more accustomed to the Aussie take, which is typically drowned in caramel sauce and served with an almond praline – yum!

 Get the recipe: The Best Sticky Date Pudding